karanpro06/VLSI-LAB-EXP-1/README.md

 **RESULT:**

- Hence Logic Gates,Adders and Subtractor are simulated and synthesised using Xilinx ISE.
+ Hence Logic Gates,Adders and Subtractor are simulated and synthesised using Vivado 2023.2.